fontforge/designwithfontforge.com/en-US/Diacritics_and_Accents.md

 1. FontForge contains rudimentary information on where to place diacritic marks, so can automatically build most accented characters.
 2. For much greater control of diacritic placement, FontForge can place diacritic marks based on the position of user created anchor points.

-<p class="warn">It should be noted here that if the glyph of a particular diacritic mark is not present in your font, then FontForge will instead use a similar spacing character in place.
+<p class="warn">It should be noted here that if you are not using mark positioning lookup tables then if the glyph of a particular diacritic mark is not present in your font, then FontForge will instead use a similar spacing character in place.
 For example, if the combining mark 'acutecomb' (u+0301) is not present, then FontForge will use the standard 'acute' (u+00b4) character when it automatically builds any acute accented glyphs.
 If the 'acutecomb' is present, then FontForge will always use that, unless you specifically force FontForge to use spacing characters for building accented glyphs.</p>

 ## FontForge's basic auto placement of diacritic marks.
 In FontForge's 'Element' menu, is a function called 'Build' that can be used to create accented characters, certain composite characters and some duplicate characters.
 To auto build accented characters FontForge uses the 'Element > Build > Build Accented Glyph' function.
 This function can also be performed with the keystroke 'ctrl + shift + a'.
 So, using the example of building the 'a acute' character (u+00e1) , we would need to have already created the lowercase 'a' (u+0061) and the 'acutecomb' glyph (u+0301).
 Then selecting the 'a acute' character slot and using the 'Element > Build > Build Accented Glyph' function, FontForge will place a reference to the lowercase 'a' glyph and a reference to the 'acutecomb' glyph into the 'a acute' character slot (see below).